CarolMargeth/World_Health_Sensor_Project/Application/dashboard_story.md

 **4. The Health Impact**

 Amidst the data, I illustrate the link between smoking rates and premature deaths from noncommunicable diseases (NCDs).
-This emphasizes the undeniable impact of smoking on health and underscores the urgency for change.
+This emphasizes the well known impact of smoking on health and underscores the urgency for change.

 **5. Efforts to Combat Smoking**

 Lastly, I present a table showcasing the measures taken to protect people from tobacco smoke and support smoking cessation.
 This data demonstrates ongoing efforts to combat tobacco use and promote healthier environments.

 In conclusion, this project provides me with insights into the challenges and successes of addressing smoking on a global scale.
 It highlights regions striving for improved public health and emphasizes the commitment of the global community to tackle this critical issue.
+Nevertheless, this project also underscored the need for additional data to gain a more comprehensive understanding of the smoking landscape.
+This is particularly critical given that the most recent data available from the Global Health Observatory (GHO) for constructing this project dates back to 2020.

+Personal comment: The subjective perception doesn't align with reality either, as it assumes that I live in a country with a low smoking prevalence.
+However, my personal experience contradicts this assumption, as I regularly encounter situations where I inhale secondhand smoke from individuals on the streets, which wouldn't be expected in a country with such low prevalence.
+This situation prompts me to consider the possibility that we might not be accurately measuring the actual consumption rates.
+Absolutely, there is a clear need for more data and dedicated efforts to address this public health issue.